 - Check that every task of the project is on the chart.

 Using the Gantt Chart

 - As events and activities take place, fill in the diamonds and bars to show completion.
 For tasks in progress, estimate how far along you are and fill in that much of the bar.

 - Place a vertical marker to show where you are on the timeline.
 For example, if the chart is posted on the wall, a heavy dark string hung vertically across the chart with two thumbtacks can be used to show the time.

 Create a Gantt Chart

-Use this simple project planning tool to plan and track your process improvement projects from start to finish.
+Use the Gantt chart template to plan and track your process improvement projects from start to finish.

 Gantt Chart Example

 The figure below shows a Gantt chart used to plan a benchmarking study.
 Twelve weeks are indicated on the timeline.
 There are two milestone events: presentations of plans for the project and for the new process developed in the study.
 The rest of the tasks are activities that stretch over periods of time.